Ultimate Guide To WordPress RSS

 (Single Post RSS Feed)

-Note: By default, if you only append “/feed” to the end of your post URI, WordPress will return the comments made on your post, not the post content itself.
+Note: By default, if you only add “/feed” to the end of a post URI, WordPress will return the comments for your post, not actual post content itself.

 Tip #3 – Using Category Feeds

-Some your site visitors may only be interested in syndicating content from specific categories.
+Some your site users may only want to syndicate content from a specific category.
 They may not want to subscribe to all of your site’s content.

-Use this format for WordPress category RSS feed
+Use this format for WP category RSS feed

 (WP post categories feed format)

-The category RSS feed will now only display content posted in that category …
+The RSS feed will now only include content posted under this category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.